maierfelix/maierfelix.github.io/_posts/2020-01-13-webgpu-ray-tracing.md

 ````

 ### Ray-Tracing Pipeline
-Creating the RT Pipeline is straightforward.
+Creating the RT pipeline is straightforward.
 The only important property here is `maxRecursionDepth`, which we can use to specify upfront how many shader recursions we want to allow.
 Note that GPUs are bad at performing recursion, and when possible, recursive calls should be flattened into a loop.
 We will leave this value to `1`, so we can shoot our rays in the ray generation shader.

 ````js
 let rtPipeline = device.createRayTracingPipeline({